KEisenhart/Course3/README.md

 Finally, a melt/casting process is applied to this data in almost_tidy to produce the tidy data to satisfy step 5 of the course project.
-This is in a file is called dcasted.txt

 #Tidy Data Effort
 The data was not easy to interpret because not only was it spread across 8 files, but it also had 561 bascially